Iacopo454/Shoes-shop/README.md

 * [GitHub](#https://github.com/) used to host repository.
 The project repository ling is (#https://github.com/Iacopo454/Shoes-shop/)
 * [GitPod](#https://www.gitpod.io/) used to develop project and organise version control.

+### Scope
+* Clean User Experience by using technologies mentioned in the introduction - HTML, CSS, JavaScript, Python + Django, Stripe, Heroku
+* Easy and intuitive navigation via the navbar with dropdown categories of products
+* Interactive features for the users: buy button, wishlist, review, bag, account with profile, checkout and information about each product, like description, rating, price, image
+* Wishlist for creating favorite products list in and the possibility to give review for a product bought
+* Secure log out feature to store data safely registering, sign in and loggin out
+* Footer with social media icons to link to Facebook, Instagram and Twitter

 ### Credits
 * Photos:
 All taken from https://shoppremiumoutlets.com/ (as mention the website it is not used for commectical purposes but only learning and educational)